RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

 * `yarn workspaces changed foreach` - a simple wrapper over `foreach` command working only with changed workspaces.
 Required to have installed `@yarnpkg/plugin-workspace-tools` plugin.
   * `--include` - a list of included workspaces
   * `--exclude` - a list of excluded workspaces
+  * `--extra` - a list of additional workspaces outside change detection gathering
   * `-p, --parallel` - run the commands in parallel
   * `-a, --ancestors/--no-ancestors` - performs the operation over ancestors.
 Default is `false`.
 More priority than `preserveAncestors`.
   * `--ignored-ancestors-markers` - the same as `ignoredAncestorsMarkers`